invitecomm/CodeIgniter/readme.rst

 Dynamic CodeIgniter Multi-Environment
 ###################

-The CodeIgniter branch demonstrates `Handling Multiple Environments <https://www.codeigniter.com/user_guide/general/environments.html>`_ using .htaccess on Apache.
+This CodeIgniter branch demonstrates `Handling Multiple Environments <https://www.codeigniter.com/user_guide/general/environments.html>`_ using .htaccess on Apache.

 *******************
 Multiple Web Servers
 *******************

-The branch used multiple Apache HTTP Servers.
-This has been tested on the following servers.
+This branch used multiple Apache HTTP Servers.
+It has been tested on the following Apache server versions.

 -  Apache/2.2.15
 -  Apache/2.4.6